TinfFoil/dar-tvseries/README.md

-# Creating a corpus of subtitles for the analysis of mdical dramas
+# Creating a corpus of subtitles for the analysis of medical dramas

 This repository contains the software created in the context of the project *NEAD framework.
 A systemic approach to contemporary serial product.
 The medical drama case*.